 Don’t over handle your food

 “The biggest mistake anyone makes when they’re inexperienced cooking is overhandling,” Welsch says.
 Let your burger sit for a minute before flipping it—set a timer if you have to.
 “Just like a watched pot never boils, an overly handled burger or steak isn’t going to be as beautiful or as tasty,” he says.
-Find out the most popular burger topping in America.
 The ThermoPro Digital Kitchen Timer makes it easy to keep track of time and can be set up to 23 hours and 53 minutes for longer cooks like smoking.
 It’s sleek and stylish enough to use inside the house, too.

 Skip the aluminum foil